babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 The removal of duplication, however, seems like a much bigger gain.

+There's an interesting result taking this approach.
+Timers created using the GUI exist independant of those created using the OSC API.
+The code is shared, but instantiated by two different tools.

+In practical use this probably won't matter; you will likely be using one or the other but not both at the same time.

+However, it would be interesting to find a way to share data among tools.

 ## Author

 Randy Note Columns was written by James Britt / Neurogami.